alibaba/compileflow-idea-designer/README.md

     * Fixed the problem that the build test class could not find and the class did not correspond
 * new features：1.0.5（2020.11.06）by xuan
     * Support choice style
+* new features：1.0.6（2020.11.10）by xuan
+        * support continue and break for loop

 # Appendix
 idea plugin development learning materials